abacusmodeling/abacus-develop/docs/input-main.md

 #### bndpar

 - **Type**: Integer
 - **Description**: devide all processors into bndpar groups, and bands (only stochastic orbitals now) will be distributed among each group.
+It should be larger than 0.
 - **Default**: 1

 #### latname